mm53bar/minnie/README.md

 ###Install

-Add minnie and bcrypt-ruby to your Gemfile
+Add minnie to your Gemfile

      gem 'minnie'
-     gem 'bcrypt-ruby'

 Include minnie's authentication in application_controller.rb and set it to require authentication for every controller